Index

 CGROUPS_VERSION=2

-Disable the rc.cgconfig and rc.cgred at boot time:
+Disable rc.cgconfig and rc.cgred at boot time:

 chmod -x /etc/rc.d/rc.cgconfig /etc/rc.d/rc.cgred